Tempero | AI-Powered Safety Verification for Automated Mobility

 Declarative Testing

-Focus on what matters (test properties) — not on coding exhaustive test scripts.
-Let OSCFuzzer translate natural-language requirements into formal STL automatically.
+Focus on what matters — not on coding exhaustive test scripts.
+Natural language to STL automatically.

 Targeted Exploration

-Intelligently explores the most promising areas of the scenario space, avoiding millions of irrelevant variations using hybrid optimization + ML.
+Intelligently explores the most promising areas of the scenario space using hybrid optimization + ML.

 Native Compatibility

-Seamless plug-in into your existing simulation and testing pipelines via ASAM OpenSCENARIO 1.x compatibility.
+Seamless plug-in into existing simulation pipelines via ASAM OpenSCENARIO 1.x.

 Actionable Insights

-Produces decision trees, heatmaps, and causal clustering visualizations to help interpret vulnerabilities quickly.
+Decision trees, heatmaps, and causal clustering visualizations to interpret vulnerabilities quickly.

 SDVs and AV systems involve a genuinely new class of complexity: Ego vehicle dynamics, pedestrian behavior, traffic density, weather, time of day, V2X connectivity, and roadside infrastructure — all interacting simultaneously, in combinations that have no historical precedent.
 No engineer, however experienced, can pre-enumerate what matters here.
 The design space is too large, too new, and too non-linear for intuition to navigate.